 With the current decline in the average size of Australian families there is an increasing overall decline in the working age population.
-Australia's migrant population is growing at a faster rate than that of the resident population.
-The current skills shortages in the tourism industry and the growth in the number of young working age people who are in the local region makes them a valuable labour source.
-By employing and developing the skills of the young, overseas visitors and mature age we can counter skill shortages and create a long term strategy that engages a diverse range of people and adds value and visitor appeal to your business.
+Australia's Indigenous population is growing at a faster rate than that of the non-Indigenous population.
+The current skills shortages in the tourism industry and the growth in the number of young working age people who are Indigenous Australians in the local region makes them a valuable labour source.
+By employing and developing the skills of local Indigenous Australians we can counter skill shortages and create a long term strategy that not only engages Indigenous people but significantly and adds value and visitor appeal to your business.